 A fantastic week of ski touring in the high Italian Alps.
 We keep returning to the Valfurva Region because of the great combination of ski touring terrain, comfortable huts and Italian hospitality.
 The Branca and Pizzini huts are famous and the ski touring in this area just south of the Austrian Border is some of the best we have ever experienced.

-The guides of Pro Guiding Service have been guiding the Ortler ski tour (which is actually more like a circuit) since 1994 for a total of well over 20 guided weeks.
+Pro Guiding Service has been guiding the Ortler ski tour (which is actually more like a circuit) since 1994 for a total of well over 30 guided weeks.
 We keep returning to this corner of the Italian Alps because of the great combination of ski touring terrain, comfortable huts and Italian hospitality.
 The Italian huts are famous and the ski touring in this area just south of the Austrian Border is some of the best we have ever experienced.
 Even though the peaks are on average 1,000 feet lower in elevation than in the Swiss or French Alps, the character of the tour is equally high alpine, since the area is heavily glaciated.
-Most of the touring happens between 10,000 and 13,000 feet.
+Most of the touring happens between 8,000 and 12,000 feet.
 The descents are long and carrying your skis is virtually non-existent.
 Our destination, called the Cevedale Ortles Group, was the site of a territorial struggle in the First World War, and the signs of the conflict remain in the high alpine areas to this day.
-We go in an out of the Santa Catarina region, because it makes the travel logistics a lot easier from the Milan Airport.
-All these factors add interesting twists to your main reason for visiting the Ortler Range: to experience some of the best ski touring in the Alps.
+We go in and out of the Santa Catarina region, because it makes the travel logistics a lot easier and predictable from the Milan airport.
+All of these factors add interesting twists to your main reason for visiting the Ortler Range: to experience some of the best ski touring in the Alps.

 Overall Difficulty Level: Difficult